Dual Enrollment at UWF

 - Search for UWF courses to see what your options are for scheduling purposes.

-- Submit the Dual Enrollment Application, Approval Form, and Mandatory Immunization Health History Form.
+- Submit the Dual Enrollment Application and Dual Enrollment Approval Form for processing.
+Additionally, all students are required to create an account with Med+Proctor to satisfy the Immunization requirement.
 Completion and submission of ALL forms are required for registration.

 - Communicate with the UWF Dual Enrollment Coordinator for additional information concerning registration, holds, and other issues.
 If necessary, schedule an appointment.